iago-mota-dev/Background-Task-Dotnet/README.md

-#This is a simple project that implements a simple background task with worker service
+# This is a simple project that implements a simple background task with worker service
+- Built for learning.